Blister Prone - Is There Such A Thing?

 Foot blisters in the military are a big deal

 This next one is a lot more recent (non-military).
 It was performed at the University of Salford in England on 30 volunteers.
 The frictional force was applied to the back of the heel.
 It found that blister onset ranged from between 4 and 32 minutes.
 Quite a difference again!

 - Between 3 and 50 minutes

 Within each study, there are different individual responses to the same blister-causing shear force.
 It's the perfect demonstration of the large individual variation of susceptibility to blisters.

 Being blister prone can shape your lifestyle!
+It can force you to live a less active lifestyle than you might have otherwise led.
 It can force you to give up sports you're good at and activities you enjoy.
-Just read the note below from one of our customers.
-And I know of a basketballer and a triathlete who both gave away their sport prematurely, with persistant foot blisters figuring in their decision.
+I know of a basketballer and a triathlete who both gave away their sport prematurely, with persistent foot blisters figuring in their decision.
 Plus an underground miner who found it necessary to change his occupation because of ongoing foot blisters.

 If you're blister prone and you can't find a way to get your blister problem under control, there comes a time when you're just not prepared to put up with the pain any longer.
 And it's not just the pain, it's everything else that goes with it - it's time consuming, messy and an all-round inconvenience!